chavenstein/MSDS6306-CaseStudy1/CaseStudy1/Analysis/Analysis.md

 #### Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.

-To proceed, we loaded the package "ggplot2" and "scales".
+To proceed, we loaded the packages "ggplot2" and "scales".
 If you do not have ggplot2 or scales installed, you will need to run the R function for install.packages with ggplot2 and then scales passed as parameters.
 This looks like the following, below.

 -   install.packages("ggplot2")
 -   install.packages("scales")